trialandsuccess/configuraptor/README.md

 ```

 The second argument of `.load_into` and the first argument of `.load` (which is `"example_from_readme.toml"` in the
-examples above), can be either a string or a Path to a file, a raw dictionary with data or empty.
+examples above), can be either a string or a Path to a file, a raw dictionary with data, a URL or empty.
+You can also use a list of these options to combine data sources.
 If it is left empty, the `pyproject.toml` will be used.
 You can supply a `key='tool.mytool.myconf'` to specify which
 section of the file should be read.
+For HTTP authentication, currently you can use http basic
+auth (`https://user:pass@host` or query parameters (like `?token=...`)).
+Other authentication methods are not currently supported.

 More examples can be found in [examples](https://github.com/trialandsuccess/configuraptor/blob/master/examples).